Italian milk group Granarolo buys French cheesemaker

 Granarolo emerged as a possible suitor for larger rival Parmalat when the Parma-based maker of long-life milk and breakfast snacks was bought by French rival Lactalis in 2011.

-The Parmalat acquisition, which followed that of jeweler Bulgari by French luxury group LVMH (LVMH.PA) the same year, prompted a protectionist reaction in Italy against foreign takeovers of domestic companies.
+The Parmalat acquisition, which followed that of jeweller Bulgari by French luxury group LVMH the same year, prompted a protectionist reaction in Italy against foreign takeovers of domestic companies.

 Granarolo is controlled by Italian cooperative Granlatte, which represents farmers and producers and owns 77.5 percent.